Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 The reason why green tea is number three on this list is that it contains many polyphenols that are able to boost the immune system and kill pathogens.

-Two of the main polyphenols in green tea that helps boost the immune system are EGCG and L-theanine.
+Two of the main polyphenols in green tea that help boost the immune system are EGCG and L-theanine.
 The most popular types of green tea are sencha and matcha.

 Tea also has been found to prime the immune system, so it can more quickly fight off infections before they have a chance to take hold.